bhavnajain1997/React-Notes/Episode-4 show me the code/README.md

 * Higher Order Component:- Higher Order Component is a function that takes a component and  enhances the component returns a component.

+Episode-12 Let's build our Store

+# Redux toolkit
+- Install @reduxjs/ toolkit and react redux
+- Build our store
+- connect our store to our app.
+- create a slice (cart slice).
+- dispatch (action)
+- Selector